How to Figure Out Your Budget For Your Company Annual Party

 • Taxes and gratuities: Many vendors will quote you a price that doesn’t include local taxes or service charges.
 Be sure to clarify this upfront to avoid unpleasant surprises.

 • Overtime fees: If your event runs longer than expected, you may need to pay additional fees for the venue, staff, and entertainment.
-Be clear on the contract terms to avoid this.
+Be clear on the contract terms to avoid this, and ensure that any additional overtime payments to staff are reflected in their pay stubs.

 • Transportation: If your event is in a remote location, you might need to arrange transportation for guests or staff, which will add to your budget.